All On Four Colmar, PA

 Does food get stuck under implant dentures?

 Yes, food can get trapped under implant dentures, especially near the gumline or between the prosthetic and the implants.
-However, since All-on-4 dentures are securely anchored, they collect less food than traditional removable dentures.
-Using a water flosser, brushing regularly, and rinsing after meals help keep the area clean and prevent buildup.
+But since All-on-4 dentures are securely anchored, they collect less food than traditional removable dentures.
+You can use a water flosser, brush daily, and rinse after meals to keep the area clean and prevent buildup.

 How painful is the All-on-4 procedure?